COVID-19 Information for Graduate Students

 To facilitate social distancing and improve accessibility, effective immediately, all examinations and assessments are to be conducted remotely.

-- Qualifying Exams: A blanket exception has been approved to the policy to allow all members of a qualifying exam committee to participate via Zoom or other video conferencing software.
+- A blanket exception has been approved to the policy to allow all members of a qualifying exam committee to participate via Zoom or other video conferencing software through Summer 2021.

 Below are updates, extensions and accommodations regarding graduate student degree progress.